discordeno/discordeno/template/beginner/README.md

 This template is designed for the beginner developer to start coding discord bots.

-It uses v16 of discordeno, make sure to install the latest version when you use it.
+Make sure to install the latest version when you use it.

 ## Setup